 Khaled Nezzar was the Minister of Defense in Algeria and a member of the High Council of State.
 In addition, he was considered the most influential person within the junta between 1990 and 1994.
 In that period, he is suspected of having authorized and incited the army and public officials to commit countless crimes within the context of the “dirty war”, which left a grim toll of 200,000 dead and 20,000 disappeared persons in Algeria.

 This case is a first for Algeria, whose law prevents the prosecution of state agents involved in the fight against terrorism.
-It is also the first arrest and indictment of an African former Chief of Staff based on universal jurisdiction.
 In 2011, new complainants have joined the proceedings, which are ongoing.

 PROCEDURE IN SWITZERLAND